Global types and event structure semantics for asynchronous multiparty sessions: Asynchronous types

 \mylabel{sec:typesAs}

-In this section we introduce our new asynchronous and global types for asynchronous communication.
+In this section we introduce our new types for asynchronous communication.
 The underlying idea is quite simple: to split the communication constructor of standard global types into an output constructor and an input constructor.
-This will allow us to type networks in which all participants make all their outputs before their inputs, like the network of~\refToExample{sync-async-characteristic-example}, whose asynchronous types will be presented in~\refToExample{ta}.
+This will allow us to type networks in which all participants make all their outputs before their inputs, like the networks of Examples~\ref{sync-async-characteristic-example} and \ref{htp}, whose asynchronous types will be presented in~\refToExample{ta}. \eject